Hey friend! Come plant with us.

 - Drinking water: there will be water for washing and there is drinking water that is sourced from the dam above the forest, but if you have a sensitive tummy then please bring your own drinking water (2L per day per person should be fine).
 We encourage you to fill bottles with tap water from home rather than buying bottled water.

 - Other drinks: there will be a bar selling alcoholic drinks and juices, so bring extra cash.
 You are also welcome to bring your own drinks.

 - Coffee & tea: you can enjoy delicious tea and coffee from our vendors, so make sure to have some cash on you.

 Platbos forest is an easy 2.5 hour drive from Cape Town.
 If you are travelling in a car, please try to carpool if you can.
 Our partners Find a Lift have a great carpooling site where you can find travel buddies and rides if you need.

-- From Cape Town, take the N2 highway towards Hermanus.
+- From Cape Town, drive to Hermanus.